-When most people think of martial arts, they picture learning all the cool moves they’ve seen in MMA fights and movies, but mastering all those cool moves is just icing on the cake.
+When most people think of attending a martial arts class, they picture learning all the cool moves they’ve seen in MMA fights and movies.
+But mastering all those cool moves is just icing on the cake.
 The end goal of learning martial arts is self-improvement.

 Martial arts can improve the quality of your life in many ways and also make you a more productive person.
 Here’s how:

 Stress will reduce your ability to remember things and concentrate, which, in turn, makes it really hard to be productive and meet deadlines.
 Stress also makes it hard for you to pay attention to details, which can lead to shoddy or inaccurate work.

 When stressed, you may find it hard to interact positively with others, and it becomes nearly impossible to have a good day.
 Stress feeds itself by making life even more stressful.

 Martial arts give you a medium to release your pent-up aggression by kicking and punching and working up a sweat.
 Many martial arts disciplines involve meditation and breathing exercises, which relax the body as well as the mind.
 This allows you to mellow out and let go of stress.